texnomad/Personal-BudgetBot-with-Dashboard/README.md

 A simple, local-first personal finance tracking system using Telegram for data entry and Streamlit for visualization.
 All data is stored locally in an SQLite database.
 Remote access is possible via Tailscale.

+This is a personal pet project for tracking finances using Telegram and Streamlit, developed with AI assistance.

 Features:
 - Add income and expenses via Telegram bot
 - View analytics in a Streamlit dashboard